loopwerk/loopwerk.io/content/articles/2025-02-24-uv-keeps-getting-better.md

 For more information, check out the [official docs](https://docs.astral.sh/uv/guides/scripts/).

 ## Loading .env files

-If your project needs to read environment variables from a `.env` file, you’d have to use a package like [python-dotenv](https://github.com/theskumar/python-dotenv) and its `load_dotenv` function to load the `.env` file so that its values are available to Python’s own `os.getenv` function.
+If your project needs to read environment variables from a `.env` file, you'd have to use a package like [python-dotenv](https://github.com/theskumar/python-dotenv) and its `load_dotenv` function to load the `.env` file so that its values are available to Python's own `os.getenv` function.

 uv now makes this dependency obsolete by allowing you to load an `.env` file directly from the `uv run` command: